Man wanted over garden gun find

 Mr Kirby, who is from Stretford, also has links with the nearby areas of Old Trafford, Sale and Wythenshawe.

-Mr McKenna warned people not to help the him evade police.
+Mr McKenna warned people not to help him evade police.

 He said: "I would point out that anyone frustrating our attempts at finding him could find themselves being arrested themselves for the offence of assisting an offender.